 “Oh… Well, hey, look, I’ve got this new song, if you’d be interested in—”

 I grimaced.
-“Oh, a song, great,” I said sarcastically, then, with feigned excitement, added, “Maybe later, Mr. Babbitt will drop by for last month’s rent payment, and then we can go to the Vincent Van Gogh Gogh and run around doing silly things completely unrelated to the plot!
-No thanks, buddy,” I said, heading for the door.
+“Oh, a song, great,” I said sarcastically, then, with feigned excitement, I added, “Maybe later, Mr. Babbitt will drop by for last month’s rent payment, and then we can go to the Vincent Van Gogh Gogh and run around doing silly things completely unrelated to the plot!
+Heh, no thanks, buddy,” I said, heading for the door.
 I didn’t care what Peter said; I was getting out of there.
 “It was nice meeting you, but I have some things to do that don’t involve being a walking cliché.
-Have a nice life.
-Goodbye,” I said, with a short, quick wave.
+Have a nice life—goodbye,” I said, with a short, quick wave.
 I reached for the door handle, when suddenly… BANG!

 “Hiya, Mike!
 You won’t believe what I—hey, when did we get a girl here?”